comp110-lytle/comp110/site/resources/setup/workspace.md

 ## 5. Setup your Backup Workspace on GitHub

-1. Navigate a web browser to <a href="https://classroom.github.com/a/LJDEazcr" target="_blank">https://classroom.github.com/a/ooZVJMQj</a>
+1. Navigate a web browser to <a href="https://classroom.github.com/classrooms/153874831-comp110-24s-classroom-a7fa2a" target="_blank">Github classroom</a>
 2. Click "Skip to the next step" when prompted to select your user / identification
 3. Click "Accept this Assignment"
 4. When the workspace is getting setup you may need to refresh until it tells you you're ready to go!
-5. Click the link to your personal backup repository that looks something like this `https://github.com/comp110-23f/comp110-workspace-KrisJordan` (except instead of `KrisJordan` you will see your GitHub username).
+5. Click the link to your personal backup repository that looks something like this `https://github.com/comp110-24s/comp110-workspace-KrisJordan` (except instead of `KrisJordan` you will see your GitHub username).
 6. Toward the top of the page there will be a green button that says `Code`.
 Click this and you will see two options: HTTPS and SSH.
 Click HTTPS.
 7. Copy the text in the box to the right of the HTTPS/SSH buttons (or click the clipboard icon).
 This is the URL to your backup repository.
 8. In VSCode, ppen the _View_ menu and select _Command Palette_, the shortcut for this menu is: